 Heat the wok over high heat until it just begins to smoke.
 Only when it’s begun to smoke, add 1 tablespoon of oil to coat.
 Carefully lay the slices of tofu in the wok in a single layer, and sear for about 2 minutes per side or until golden brown.
 Set aside on a plate.

 Again, heat the wok over high heat until smoking and add another tablespoon of oil.
 Add the beef in a single layer, and sear for 30 seconds to 1 minute.
 Stir-fry for another 15-30 seconds, until the beef is about 75-80% cooked.
 Remove from the wok, and set aside.

-Add another teaspoon of oil to the wok and add the ginger.
-Caramelize and brown them for about a minute.
+Add another ½ tablespoon of oil to the wok, along with the ginger slices.
+Caramelize and brown them for about 20 seconds.
 This infuses the oil and wok with all that ginger flavor.
-Add the scallions and red pepper to the wok, making sure the heat is still on high.
-Stir-fry for about 10 seconds and stir in the beef.
-After another 10-20 seconds, add the tofu.
-Next, add the sauce mixture and toss well until the ingredients are coated in sauce.
+Add the garlic, white portion of the scallions, and red pepper, making sure the heat is still on high.
+Stir-fry for about 10 seconds, and add the Shaoxing wine.

 Continue to stir-fry for another 30 seconds, and add the pan-fried tofu, beef (along with any juices), and sauce mixture.
 Stir-fry for another 20 seconds, until the sauce coats all the ingredients.

 Add the green parts of the scallions, and stir-fry until the scallions are wilted.
 Plate and serve immediately with steamed rice.